 These experiences have helped me to gain a great deal of perspective and experience with individuals, children, adolescents, and family systems.
 They also lend themselves very well to my private practice, as I find themes of change, loss, and uncertainty to be common to all individuals and families.

-One of my strengths is working with individuals and families from diverse, multi-ethnic, and multi-racial backgrounds.
+One of my strengths is working with individuals from diverse, multi-ethnic, and multi-racial backgrounds.
 In particular, I focus on the ways that our thoughts and feelings can negatively and unintentionally impact ourselves and those around us, when they are not aligned with our values and beliefs.
 As the parent of two multi-ethnic, multi-racial children, my own experience greatly informs my understanding and approach to working with others.
 For example, I can better relate to the challenges of balancing work, family, and personal goals as a parent myself.
 And, I appreciate the challenge of raising caring, compassionate children.
 I want to meet you where you are and develop an individualized treatment plan, in collaboration with you and your existing healthcare providers, to help re-orient you to the life you want - and deserve.